About the Learning Disability Support Team: Overview

 How Does a Student Apply for Services?

-Current or prospective De Anza students should bring a copy of their learning disability documentation to EDC.
+Current or prospective De Anza students should bring a copy of their learning disability documentation to the LD Support Team.
 The following types of documentation may be provided:

 - Evaluation that includes current testing by an outside LD specialist, psychologist, or other appropriate professional